Jennie Thornley Clarke: Early life and education

 Jennie Thornley Clarke was born in Winston-Salem, North Carolina, September 20, 1860.
 She said she was a native Georgia although she was born among the first families of Vermont.
 Her father, John Archer Clarke, was a poet; he died in early manhood.
 Brought up in a library and carefully taught by her mother, Mary Ellis (West) Clarke, Jennie was twice graduated with the highest honors; first, by a female college in Georgia and afterwards (in 1889), by the University of Nashville.

 Career

 Immediately elected to the chair of Latin in the State Industrial College in Mississippi, she remained there until called to the same chair in the Georgia College & State University in Milledgeville.
-Her extraordinary memory seemed to contain a whole library, and every line of Virgil or Horace recalled to her a wealth of illustrations from ancient and modern English poets.
+Her memory seemed to contain a whole library, and every line of Virgil or Horace recalled to her a wealth of illustrations from ancient and modern English poets.
 This exceptional acquaintance with poetry, coupled with her ability and experience as a critic, made her singularly fit for the task she undertook, that of collecting the highlights of southern poetry in a volume under the title of Songs of the South.
 She wrote for many periodicals, chiefly educational.